General spin models from noncollinear spin density functional theory and spin-cluster expansion: Application

-Experimentally, while the helical period $\lambda$ of $\rm FeGe$ exhibits only weak temperature dependence from a quite low temperature to the critical temperature, the spin-stiffness constant $A$ decreases with increasing temperature \cite{Siegfried2017-qq}.
+Experimentally, while the helical period $\lambda$ of $\rm FeGe$ exhibits only weak temperature dependence from a quite low temperature to the critical temperature, the spin-stiffness constant $A$ decreases with increasing temperature~\cite{Siegfried2017-qq}.
 Clearly, this implies that an exchange-DMI-only model, with parameters determined at a single temperature, is insufficient to quantitatively describe magnetic order over a broad temperature range.
 To address this issue, two approaches can be considered: (i) employ a temperature-dependent exchange-DMI-only model or (ii) construct a spin model that includes higher-order interactions capable of describing a broader temperature range (i.e., a broader spin configuration space).
-However, as we have shown, the $l_{\max}=1$ SCE model cannot adequately renormalize the effects of fluctuations in the local-moment magnitude $|\bm M_{\rm Fe}|$; thus, option (ii) is the more appropriate route for capturing magnetism across a wide temperature range.
+However, as we have shown, the $l_{\max}=1$ SCE model cannot adequately renormalize the effects of fluctuations in the local-moment magnitude $|\mathfrak{m}_{\rm Fe}|$; thus, option (ii) is the more appropriate route for capturing magnetism across a wide temperature range.
 In this context, the advantages of SCE become particularly pronounced: by tuning the model capacity---e.g., increasing $l_{\max}$ and/or the set of included clusters---one can systematically build quantitative spin models.
 In practice, care must be taken to monitor and mitigate overfitting during model selection.
-Finally, we note a conceptual distinction from approaches based on the magnetic force theorem (MFT) \cite{Oguchi1983-vi, Liechtenstein1987-ev} when evaluating higher-order interactions \cite{Lounis2020-bc, Mankovsky2020-ej}.
-MFT extracts interaction parameters from the energy change under infinitesimal spin rotations about a chosen reference state and uses the variation of the single-particle (band) energy within a frozen potential.
-By contrast, the SCE method samples finite rotations and fits to quantities obtained from fully self-consistent DFT calculations, thereby reflecting the \emph{total} DFT energy, including band energy and double-counting corrections.
-Consequently---and provided finite-size effects are adequately controlled---SCE offers a complementary, self-consistent route to estimating higher-order couplings, particularly in regimes with finite rotations or longitudinal fluctuations, and thus serves as a natural counterpart to the MFT analyses.